rat-pac/rat-pac/doc/generators.rst

 This command sets the size of the water volume in which the sampling is being done (in kilotons); the default is 1.

-Once the five commands above have been called, the following command must be called to start the simulation:
+Once the five commands above have been called, the following command must be called to start the simulation (note there is no parameter):

 ::

     /generator/reactor_es/run

-If this command is used, the typicall “/run/beamOn” command should not be used in the macro.
+If this command is used, the typical “/run/beamOn” command should not be used in the macro.

 pbomb
 '''''